 The Yellowstone Valley is home to some of the best fishing anywhere in the world.
 From our headquarters in Livingston, Montana, you will have easy access to a variety of streams and creeks.
-Some of the more popular include the Yellowstone River, Gallatin River, Lower Madison River, Boulder River, Spring Creeks and just a short drive to Yellowstone National Park.
+Some of the more popular include the Yellowstone River, Gallatin River, Lower Madison River, Boulder River, Spring Creeks and just a short drive away - Yellowstone National Park.

 While the ‘Stone does provide great opportunities for wade fishing at lower flows it is fished best from a boat and is the focus of our guided float trips.
 There is plenty of public access to be had in Paradise Valley upstream from Livingston as well more access below Livingston down to Columbus.
-When planning your trip to fish the Yellowstone be sure to consider spring-runoff which typically can affect the river from the middle of May generally peaking in early July.
-There is no closed season on the Yellowstone at this time and while not as often thought of as a winter fishery it can be a very consistent producer all winter long with plenty of water miles remaining free of ice.
+When planning your trip to fish the Yellowstone be sure to consider spring-runoff which typically can affect the river from the middle of May to early July.
+There is no closed season on the Yellowstone at this time.
+While not often thought of as a winter fishery, warmer days can produce good numbers of fish (as long as you can dodge the ice!)

 Madison River (Lower)

 The well-known spring creeks; Armstrong’s, Nelsons and DePuy are located just south of Livingston MT approximately 6-8 miles in Paradise Valley and are an excellent way to challenge your skills regardless of your experience level.
-Unaffected by runoff, these aquifer fed creeks run cool and constant all year providing consistent and often heavy hatches to test yourself with while enjoying a very pastoral experience sight fishing at close range to savvy wild trout.
+Unaffected by runoff, these aquifer-fed creeks run cool and constant all year providing consistent and often heavy hatches to test yourself with while enjoying a very pastoral experience sight fishing at close range to savvy wild trout.